zainab-ali/pie/README.md

 Your final pizza should look a bit like this:

 ![A pizza with pimento-stuffed olives](/images/higher-order-functions-pizza.png "A pizza with pimento stuffed olives")

+### Generic folds

+1. Refresh yourself on folds by writing the `fold` function in `Toppings.scala`.
+2. Use `fold` in `modifyHandfulOfOlives` and `countOlives`.
+These should no longer use explicit recursion (the recursive call occurs within `fold`).
+3. Use `fold` in `handfulOfOlivesToImage` instead of the nested recursive function.
+This will require a little more thought.